spotify/Mobius.swift/README.md

 }
 ```

 Now that we have a *Model* and some *Event*s, we'll need to give Mobius a set of rules which it can use to update the state on our behalf.
-We do this by giving the framework a function which it can call with its latest *Model* and any incomming *Event*, in order to generate a new *Model*:
+We do this by giving the framework a function which will be sequentially called with every incoming *Event* and the most recent *Model*, in order to generate the next *Model*:
 ```swift
 func update(model: CounterModel, event: CounterEvent) -> CounterModel {
     switch event {